-Media Rules allow one to define RTP media packet parameters such as prioritizing encryption techniques and packet encryption techniques.
-Together these media-related parameters define a strict profile that is associated with other SIP-specific policies to determine how media packets matching these criteria will be handled by the Avaya SBCE security product.
-For the compliance test, the predefined default-low-med media rule (shown below) was used for both Session Manager and the COLT server.
-From the menu on the left-hand side, select Domain Policies Media Rules.
+Media Rules allow administrator to define RTP media packet parameters such as prioritizing encryption techniques and packet encryption techniques.
+Together these media-related parameters define a strict profile that is associated with other SIP-specific policies to determine how media packets matching these criteria will be handled by the UC-Sec security product.

+From the menu on the left-hand side, select Domain Policies \rightarrow Media Rules